corda/corda-docs/content/en/docs/cenm/1.3/signing-service.md

 For detailed documentation about setting up the client please visit Amazon’s [Getting Started with AWS CloudHSM](https://docs.aws.amazon.com/cloudhsm/latest/userguide/getting-started.html).
-After the client is installed the shared library should be under the folder `/opt/cloudhsm/lib` so this should be used when configuring the `hsmLibraries` property in the config.
+After the client is installed the shared library should be under the folder `/opt/cloudhsm/lib` so this should be used when configuring the `hsmLibraries` property in the configuration.
 The jar can be found under `/opt/cloudhsm/java/cloudhsm-<version>.jar` by default.